Score-based Tests for Explaining Upper-Level Heterogeneity in Linear Mixed Models: Introduction

-Several methods can be used to test for heterogeneity in specific situations, including the likelihood ratio (LR) test and the Kolmogorov-Smirnov test \cite{ver96, mcl88, ste74}.
-The LR test can be used when heterogeneity can be explained by an observed, unordered categorical variable.
-However, this test can be cumbersome when the variable has many categories, suboptimal when the variable has ordered categories, and not applicable when the variable is continuous instead of categorical.
+Several previous methods test for heterogeneity by building it into the model and using a likelihood ratio (LR) test or Kolmogorov-Smirnov test \cite{ver96, mcl88, ste74}.
+The LR test can be used when heterogeneity can be explained by observed variables.
+For example, \pkg{semtree} \cite{brand13}, \pkg{longRpart2} \cite{steg18} and \citeA{abd02} all utilize a series of LR test to detect potential split point(s) along auxiliary variables.
+However, this test can be cumbersome when the variable has many categories, and it can be sub-optimal when the variable is ordinal or continuous.
 In contrast, the Kolmogorov-Smirnov test utilizes a mixture model framework, and checks the correct number of mixture components in an omnibus goodness-of-fit test.
-However, as shown by \citeA{ver96}, this approach is subject to low power, even decrease to zero when residual variance is large.
+However, as shown by \citeA{ver96}, this approach is subject to low power, even decreasing to zero when the residual variance is large.

-In this paper, we aim to extend a family of score-based tests \cite<e.g.,>{zeihor07,merzei13} to linear mixed models, focusing on distinguishing cross-level interactions from heterogeneous residuals.
+In this paper, we aim to extend a family of score-based tests \cite<e.g.,>{zeihor07,merzei13} to the study of heterogeneity in linear mixed models.
+These tests have been previously applied to detect measurement invariance in factor analysis \cite{merzei13, MerFanZei, WanMerZei14} and in models from item response theory \cite<IRT; e.g., >{strobl14, wang18}.
+This study serves as a novel application of the tests in the context of LMM by providing a unified new approach to differentiate heterogeneity in variance components (either random effects or residual) from cross-level interactions.
+From a technical perspective, this study differs from the previous measurement invariance studies in that the casewise scores are not \emph{i.i.d.} any more by definition, since the observations within the same cluster are correlated.
+In addition, we focus on heterogeneity in both fixed parameters and variance/covariance parameters, whereas the related approach of \citeA{fok18} has tested only for changes in fixed parameters while maintaining homogeneity in variance and covariance parameters.
 We also discuss graphical methods associated with the tests, which can be helpful for identifying clusters that exhibit similar variance estimates.
 In the following section, we provide a brief overview of the score-based tests' generalizations to linear mixed models.
 Next, we report on the results of a simulation to examine the tests' abilities in the context of linear mixed models.
-Finally, we provide an empirical example and discuss the tests' future generalizations.
+Finally, we provide an empirical example with illustrating code and discuss the tests' future generalizations.